About

 Margaret Derry

-An adjunct professor at the History Department of the University of Guelph, and a former Associated Scholar of the Institute for the History and Philosophy of Science and Technology at the University of Toronto, Margaret supervises graduate students, publishes pertinent scholarly work and more popular history, and gives guest lectures in her field of expertise.
+An adjunct professor at the History Department of the University of Guelph, Associated Faculty, Campbell Centre for Animal Welfare, Department of Animal and Poultry Science, University of Guelph, and a former Associated Scholar of the Institute for the History and Philosophy of Science and Technology at the University of Toronto, Margaret supervises graduate students, publishes pertinent scholarly work and more popular history, and gives guest lectures in her field of expertise.